Improving the Scheduling System with Procedural Time Studies

 Do you take the same amount of time today to perform a procedure as you did 10 years ago?
 How much time does that new imaging technology really save your hygienist?
 Has training enabled your assistants to do their jobs faster?

 The point is, everything changes… the skills of you and your staff, the clinical procedures, the technologies and materials your practice uses, etc. If you (or your scheduling coordinator) try to guess how much time to allow for each appointment, there’s a high probability that a number of those guesses will be off target.

 The only way to remedy this problem is to conduct procedural time studies whenever your practice has experienced changes likely to alter the time you spend on various tasks.
 Follow these steps:

-Many dentists who conduct these simple time studies are surprised at the results, which proves how valuable they are, and are gratified when their daily schedules are no longer punctuated by rushing or downtime.
+Many dentists who conduct these simple time studies are surprised at the results… which proves how valuable they are… and gratified when their daily schedules are no longer punctuated by rushing or downtime.

 This resource was provided by Levin Group, a leading dental consulting firm that provides dentists innovative management and marketing systems that result in increased patient referrals, production and profitability, while lowering stress.
 Since 1985, dentists have relied on Levin Group dental consulting to increase production.